 Lorries transiting Macedonia borders may be subject to long delays before being allowed to cross.
 Make sure you have the proper customs documentation before arrival at the border.

+Driving is on the right.
 Road conditions and driving standards vary widely.
 Driving styles differ significantly from those in UK.
 There are frequent accidents.
 Take care at all times while driving or on foot.

 You can drive in Macedonia with either a UK licence or International Driving Permit.